davidralphlewis/binaryephemera/_notes/Attention-is-Everything.md

 permalink:
 ---

 Attention is the most important resource we have.
 It is what we use to define our world, how we [[Be-Present]].
-It defines if you can be lied to or how you [[decide what is important to you]] It creates our personal reality and defines our world.
+It defines if you can be lied to or how you [[Decide-what-is-important-to-you]] It creates our personal reality and defines our world.

 No wonder [[Social-Media-is-Designed-to-Capture-Our-Attention]].